Workpackage 5- Enhancements

 - Exploring the context of the adoption of ORPHAcodes in implementing partners’ countries and obtaining feedback from implementing countries regarding implementation of ORPHAcodes for coding purposes is an asset for developing effective guidelines.
 Refinement and update of the already existing resources (guidance documents for implementation and exploitation) based on the feedback from implementing countries will be delivered.

-- The document « Specification and implementation manual of the Master file for statistical reporting with ORPHAcodes » has been updated and is available here, together with the new release of the Master-file.
+- The document « Specification and implementation manual of the Master file for statistical reporting with ORPHAcodes » has been updated in December 2021 together with the July 2021 release of the Master-file.

 WP Leader: Regione Veneto